 Steve Hoovler’s journeys in Patagonia began in 2011 when he organized and hosted a group of anglers to visit Justin in the area around San Martin.
 They fished the Collon Cura, Chimehuin, and the Malleo, rivers that exemplify the fishing in this area.
 The success of this trip was one of the first steps in connecting the dots that brought Joe, Justin and Jonathan together a couple of years later.

 These days, Steve spends almost 2 months a year working with our friends at El Encuentro Flyfishing and provides us with our “boots on the ground.”
 He has most recently been working with the gang down there to help develop their wingshooting program and with the continual refinement of their fishing program.
 Steve also acts as host and guest liaison at El Encuentro Lodge from time to time to help ensure that visiting anglers are able to get the most out of their experience.

 Joe Moore has been hosting groups to Argentina since 2013, fishing for both golden dorado in the north and for trout in the south.
-He has come to know the guides from both the north and the south as friends and co-workers.
+He has come to know the guides from Argentina as friends and co-workers.
 Joe has prepared a great deal of fly boxes and tackle for our Patagonia-bound customers and has become an excellent resource for customizing selections based on their destinations.
 He is the quartermaster of the business and maintains close contact with BSA staff on the ground in Patagonia, staying tuned into the sways and progressions of the seasons.